-The route begins in the capital of the council, in Santuyanu, and runs northwards and, after a short climb, descends, meeting shortly before Miobra with the river Andallón, in a wetland area that in season is covered with wild flowers.
+The route begins in the council’s capital, Santuyanu, and heads north; after a short climb, it descends, reaching the River Andallón just before Miobra, in a wetland area that is covered in wildflowers during the flowering season.

-Further on, the path runs parallel to the river, embedded in a gallery forest, until it crosses the river again and reaches the AS-314 local road.
+Further on, the path runs parallel to the river, nestled within a gallery forest, until it crosses the river once more and reaches the AS-314 district road.

-Continue along the road in a southerly direction until you reach the crossroads and continue along an asphalted track that goes uphill and follows the small ridge of hills between the two rivers that leads to the small rural village of Llazana.
-From here the tarmac track becomes more uneven and turns into a gravel track until just before Areces, from where we descend towards the river Nalón, following its course upstream to reach Valdunu, where we can visit the excavations of the Roman baths with a short detour.
+Continue south along the road until you reach the junction, then follow a tarmac track uphill, following the ridge of small hills between the two rivers, which leads to the small rural hamlet of Llazana.
+From here, the tarmac track becomes increasingly uneven, turning into a gravel track just before reaching Areces, from where you descend towards the River Nalón, following its course upstream to reach Valdunu, where, with a short detour, you can visit the excavations of the Roman thermal baths.

-At Valdunu the route joins the AS-234 regional road and continues along the road ascending first in the direction of Premoñu, and then to Ania to close the itinerary and return to Santuyanu.
+In Valdunu, the route joins the AS-234 district road and continues along it, first climbing towards Premoñu and then on to Ania to complete the itinerary and return to Santuyanu.

 Previous Next